kubauth/kubauth-doc/docs/50-kubernetes-integration/140-workstation-setup.md

-For information, here is a sample of a local config file resulting of this operation
+For reference, here is a sample local config file resulting from this operation:

 ???- abstract "config.yaml"